-- 1. The institute director can exempt a student from the propaedeutic year examination if the student holds a diploma, Dutch or foreign, which is at least equivalent.
-(Section 7.30 of the WHW.)
-(In the case of students who hold a foreign diploma, also see Article 3.) - 2.
-Students who believe they are eligible for an exemption of exams must submit an application to that end to the Examination Board.
-The Examination Board may grant an exemption from one or more interim examinations on the grounds of a review of an assessment or on the basis of a diploma, certificate, accreditation of prior learning or similar document, such as proof of results achieved in a study programme taken at a research university or university of applied sciences and / or proof of administrative activities, with which the student can show that he or she has already met the requirements of the test in question.
+- 1. The institute director can exempt a student from the foundation year examination if the student holds a diploma, Dutch or foreign, which is at least equivalent.
+(Section 7.30 of the WHW.) - 2.
+Students who believe they are eligible for an exemption must submit an application to that end to the Examination Board.
+The Examination Board may grant an exemption from one or more interim examinations on the grounds of a review of an assessment or the holding of a diploma, certificate, accreditation of prior learning or similar document, such as proof of results achieved in a study programme taken at a research university or university of applied sciences and / or proof of administrative activities, with which the student can show that he has already met the requirements of the test in question.
 Exemptions are recorded in the study progress system.
-The period of validity of the exemption is stated in the exemption decision. - 3.
+The period of validity of the exemption is stated in the exemption decision.
+The exemption request must be submitted to the Examination Board no later than six week prior to examination of the module. - 3.
 The Examination Board can grant an exemption from a minor based on the certificate of an accredited Bachelor's or Master's programme or on a document proving that the student completed a minor in an accredited Bachelor's or Master's programme, so long as this minor does not overlap substantially with the student's current Bachelor's programme.
 Exemptions based on study results from an accredited Bachelor's or Master's programme can only be granted if the student has documented proof of obtaining at least 30 credits in this study programme (for a Bachelor's programme, this requirement refers to the second and third year) and if these results do not overlap substantially with the student's current Bachelor's programme.